MichaelDalton7/computer-pointer-controller/README.md

 ![Project Structure Image](./images/project_structure.png)

+The "src" directory contains all the python files that the application uses.
+To start the application you will need to run the file [main.py](./src/main.py) in this directory.

+The OpenVino models are stored in the "src/models" directory and a demo video that can be used for the applications input can be found in the "bin" directory.

 ### Step 3.
 Create a Python Virtual Environment

 Next you will need to create a virtual envrironment.
 You can do this with the below command: